 Surgery: What Happens in the OR

-When you go in for knee replacement surgery, you'll likely get either general or regional anesthesia that blocks pain below your waist.
-The operation usually lasts one to two hours.
+You'll get anesthesia, either "general," which puts you to sleep, or "spinal" or "epidural," which blocks pain below your waist.
+The operation usually lasts 1 to 2 hours.
 The surgeon will make a cut over your kneecap, remove damaged parts of the joint, and attach the new joint, usually with cement.
-You’ll spend a few hours in recovery before being moved to your hospital room.
+You'll spend a few hours in recovery before being moved to your hospital room.

 Post-op: Waking Up After Surgery

 You may have a drainage tube for blood that collects around your knee.
 You'll have an IV tube, usually in your arm, to replace fluids and give you pain medication.
 And you may have a catheter in your bladder.
 You'll probably wear compression stockings to keep blood flowing smoothly.
-You may get antibiotics to prevent infection and blood thinners to prevent clots.
+You may get antibiotics to prevent infections and blood thinner meds to prevent clots.

 Day 1: Recovery Begins